traefik/traefik/docs/content/routing/entrypoints.md

 !!! warning "EntryPoint Address"

     When a socket activation file descriptor name matches an EntryPoint name its address configuration is ignored.

-!!! warning "TCP Only"

-    Socket activation is not yet supported with UDP entryPoints.
+For support UDP routing, address must have /udp suffix (--entrypoints.my-udp-entrypoint.address=/udp)

 !!! warning "Docker Support"